RichardValerosoUniverse/World-at-35/README.md

 75. Bangko Sentral ng Pilipinas in Davao City
 76. Office of the President of the Republic of the Philippines
 77. Mandaluyong Loob Mental Hospital
-78. Dimple's Lechon House in Toril
+78. Dimple's Lechon House in Agton Street, Toril
 79. GitHub
 80. Google Developers
 81. Facebook Profile